ethereum/go-ethereum/README.md

 ### Operating a private network

-Maintaining your own private network is more involved as a lot of configurations taken for granted the official networks need to be manually set up.
+Maintaining your own private network is more involved as a lot of configurations taken for granted in the official networks need to be manually set up.

 #### Defining the private genesis state